PRICE FOR A PUPPY

-We price based on overall quality, color, conformation, markings, coat, size and eye color.
+We price our pups based on overall quality, color, conformation, markings, coat, size and eye color.

-Occasionally, 'Pet Only' pricing is below $1600.00.
+Occasionally, 'Pet Only' pricing is lower than $1600.00.
 The reduced price (of Pet Only Pricing) is due to mismarks, such as too much white, no color around eyes, etc.

-COMPANION PUP - VERIFICATION OF SPAY OR NEUTER REQUIRED:
+COMPANION PUP - VERIFICATION OF SPAY OR NEUTER REQUESTED:

 For those folks who are purchasing a puppy for a pet/companion, it is requested by this breeder, that once you have had the puppy spayed or neutered, that a copy of the surgery verification of said puppy being altered by your Veterinarian be emailed or scanned to WC Mini Aussies (email@example.com).

 BREEDING RIGHTS ~ An extra cost of $800: